-But the question of how to boost employee engagement isn’t a one-size-fits-all.
+But the question of how to improve employee engagement isn’t a one-size-fits-all.
 Just as every business is different, it’s important that employee engagement programmes are tailored to fit each organisation.
 While your business might be struggling with training and development opportunities, for example, another might be having issues with communication.
 So determining where you should improve is the very first step towards the ‘how’.

-Effective communication is the foundation of employee engagement, but all too often good communication is taken for granted — and this laissez-faire attitude ultimately comes at a cost.
+Effective communication is the foundation of employee engagement, but all too often good communication is taken for granted.
+And this laissez-faire attitude ultimately comes at a cost.
 Poor communication can seriously harm engagement levels, leaving employees feeling disillusioned, disconnected and frustrated.
 And of course, communication issues can present much more frequently in remote and hybrid workplaces, if the appropriate channels aren’t nurtured and encouraged.

 Clear communication involves setting expectations, providing regular updates and actively listening to employee feedback.
 Transparent communication also helps employees feel informed about organisational changes and allows them to understand how their roles contribute to the company’s goals.
 Regular check-ins and one-on-one meetings are highly effective for addressing any concerns, reinforcing goals and discussing areas for improvement.